SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-890_SNMP.md

 - **Modem** - Some modem settings and general information.
 - **Save/Load Configuration** - To save current settings in the device's memory or to load settings from one of the 10 available memory's indexes.
 - Memory Usage (**Diagnostic...**) - Information about memory usage.
-- The **Time Synch...** pagebutton makes it possible to synchronize the device.
+- The **Time Synch...** page button makes it possible to synchronize the device.

 ### Utility - BERT / Redundancy page